|Skip Navigation Links|

 If the system has an interface that is used for a 6to4 tunnel, you can give higher priority to 6to4 addresses.

 If you want a particular source address to be used only in communications with a particular destination address, you can add these addresses to the policy table.
-Then, you can use ifconfig to flag these addresses as preferred.
+Then, you can use ipadm to flag these addresses as preferred.
 For more information about the ipadm command, refer to the ipadm(1M) man page.